UniqueNetwork/unique_schemas/README.md

   ],
 })

-const token = SchemaTools.token.decode(
+const token = SchemaTools.decode.token(
   tokenProperties,
-  {collectionProperties, tokenI2} // optional, but required to parse tokens in Unique Schema v0 and v1 )
+  {collectionProperties, tokenId} // optional, but required to parse tokens in Unique Schema v0 and v1 )
 ```